 And now the "finishing" touch

-The main elements of the 1,500-ton double overhead bridge crane—four girders and their corresponding trolleys—are now in place in the Assembly Hall.
-The big red crawler crane has been dismantled and is on its way to Sweden, where a 330-ton "sphere" for liquid gas storage is waiting for a lift.
+The main elements of the 1,500-tonne double overhead bridge crane—four girders and their corresponding trolleys—are now in place in the Assembly Hall.
+The big red crawler crane has been dismantled and is on its way to Sweden, where a 330-tonne "sphere" for liquid gas storage is waiting for a lift.